 - (1) Review required.
-No co-location or modification to any existing tower or base station may occur except after a written request from an applicant, reviewed and approved by the City in accordance with this subsection (g). - (2) Application.
+No co-location or modification to any existing tower or base station may occur except after a written request from an applicant, reviewed and approved by the City in accordance with this subsection (gh). - (2) Application.
 The City shall prepare, and from time to time revise, and make publicly available an application form which shall be limited to the information necessary for the City to consider whether an application is an eligible facilities request. - (3) Review criteria.
 Upon receipt of an application for an eligible facilities request pursuant to this Section, the City shall review administratively such application to determine whether the application meets the following criteria for an eligible facilities request: - a.
-Does not result in a substantial change, inclusive of cumulative changes as measured from the original tower or base station zoning or siting approval; - b.
+Does not result in a substantial change; - b.
 Does not violate a generally applicable law, regulation or other rule reasonably related to public health and safety and complies with generally applicable building, structural, electrical and safety codes; - c.
-Complies with the original application design elements or conditions of approval, including but not limited to colors, textures, surfaces, scale, character, siting and below-grade placement of equipment, or any approved amendments thereto, subject to the thresholds established in subsections 1-4 of the definition of substantial change; and - d.
-Complies with concealment elements of the eligible support structure necessary to qualify as an alternative communication facility; and - e.
-Does not result in significant damage to or the removal of existing established trees as defined in Section 16-16-170; provided, however, that existing established trees may be removed in conjunction with the eligible facilities request if the replacement of existing established trees is consistent with the guidelines established in Section 16-16-170.

-(4) Timeframe for review.
-Subject to the tolling provisions of subparagraph (5) below, within 60 days of the date on which the applicant submits an application seeking approval under this subsection (g), the City shall approve the application unless it determines that the application is not covered by this subsection (g).
-If the application is not considered an eligible facilities request, then the City shall process the application in accordance with section 16-16-130(d) within applicable timeframes.

-(5) Tolling of the timeframe for review.
-The 60-day review period begins to run when the application is filed, and may be tolled only by mutual agreement of the City and the applicant, or in cases where the City determines that the application is incomplete.
+Complies with the original application design elements or conditions of approval, including but not limited to colors, textures, surfaces, scale, character and siting, or any approved amendments thereto, subject to the thresholds established in subsections 1-4 of the definition of substantial change; and - d.
+Complies with concealment elements of the eligible support structure necessary to qualify as an alternative communication facility. - (4) Timeframe for review.
+Subject to the tolling provisions of subparagraph (5) below, within sixty (60) days of the date on which the applicant submits an application seeking approval under this subsection (gh), the City shall approve the application unless it determines that the application is not covered by this subsection (gh).
+If the application is not considered an eligible facilities request, then the City shall process the application in accordance with section 16-16-130(de) within applicable timeframes. - (5) Tolling of the timeframe for review.
+The sixty (60) day review period begins to run when the application is filed, and may be tolled only by mutual agreement of the City and the applicant, or in cases where the City determines that the application is incomplete.

-- To toll the timeframe for incompleteness, the City must provide written notice to the applicant within 30 days of receipt of the application, specifically delineating all missing documents or information required in the application. - The timeframe for review begins running again when the applicant makes a supplemental written submission in response to the City's notice of incompleteness. - Following a supplemental submission, the City will notify the applicant within 10 days that the supplemental submission did not provide the information identified in the original notice delineating missing information.
+- a.
+To toll the timeframe for incompleteness, the City must provide written notice to the applicant within thirty (30) days of receipt of the application, specifically delineating all missing documents or information required in the application. - b.
+The timeframe for review begins running again when the applicant makes a supplemental written submission in response to the City's notice of incompleteness. - c.
+Following a supplemental submission, the City will notify the applicant within ten (10) days that the supplemental submission did not provide the information identified in the original notice delineating missing information.
 The timeframe is tolled in the case of second or subsequent notices pursuant to the procedures identified in this Subsection.
 Subsequent notices of incompleteness may not specify missing documents or information that were not delineated in the original notice of incompleteness.

 (6) Failure to act.
-In the event the City fails to act on a request seeking approval for an eligible facilities request under this subsection (g) within the timeframe for review (accounting for any tolling), the request shall be deemed granted.
+In the event the City fails to act on a request seeking approval for an eligible facilities request under this subsection (gh) within the timeframe for review (accounting for any tolling), the request shall be deemed granted.
 Such automatic grant of approval becomes effective when the applicant notifies the City in writing after the review period has expired (accounting for any tolling) that the application has been deemed granted.

 (7) Remedies; Judicial Review.
-Applicants and/or the City may bring claims related to this Section 16-16-130 of the Code implementing Section 6409 in any court of competent jurisdiction.
+Applicants and/or the City may bring claims related to this Section 16-16-130 of the Code ~~implementing Section 6409~~ in any court of competent jurisdiction.